zstg/zstg.github.io/content/blog/SetupBlog.md

----
++++
-title: "Setup a simple blog using GitHub Pages and Hugo"
+title = "Setup a simple blog using GitHub Pages and Hugo" author = "ZeStig" date = "2024-03-26" authorTwitter = "" cover = ""
-author: "ZeStig"
-date: "2024-03-26"
-authorTwitter: ""
-cover: ""
-tags : ["Git", "Hugo"]
+tags  = ["Git", "Hugo"]
-keywords : ["Blog", "GitHub Pages"] description : "A quick tutorial on how to set up a blog post using Hugo, hosted on GitHub pages"
+keywords  = ["Blog", "GitHub Pages"] description  = "A quick tutorial on how to set up a blog post using Hugo, hosted on GitHub pages" showFullContent = false readingTime = false hideComent = false category  = "Blog"

-showFullContent: false
-readingTime: false
-hideComent: false
-category : "Blog"
----
+[extra.comments]
+host = "toot.community"
+id = "111784580759701190"
+user = "sungsphinx"
++++

 Blogs are a great way to share your thoughts, ideas, and experiences with the world.
 They can be used for personal or professional purposes,